liifi/paktxt/README.md

 ### pack - Consolidate Files

 The `pack` command scans a directory for text-based files, intelligently ignoring binaries, temp files, and common directories like `.git` and `node_modules`.
 It prioritizes `README.md` files to appear first.

+**Git-Aware Behavior**: When run inside a git repository, `pack` uses git-aware file scanning that includes:
+- All tracked files (committed to git)
+- Staged files (added to the index with `git add`)
+- Untracked files (not ignored by `.gitignore`)

+This ensures that only files relevant to your project are included while respecting your `.gitignore` patterns.
+In non-git directories, it falls back to recursive directory scanning.

 #### Basic Usage